 The biggest mistake small businesses make with AI is trying to automate everything at once.
 Pick the single workflow with the highest time cost, deploy one agent, validate the results over 30 to 60 days, then expand.
 Every successful automation builds confidence and frees up budget for the next one.
 Within six months, most companies have three to five agents running different workflows.

-Browse CloudNSite's agent catalogue at /agents to see the full range of available agents, or check our industry bundles at /bundles to see pre-configured packages for your sector.
+Browse CloudNSite's agent catalogue at /agents to see the full range of available agents and sector-specific starting points.
 The fastest way to identify your highest ROI starting point is our free AI readiness assessment at /tools/ai-readiness.
 It takes 5 minutes and tells you exactly where to begin.